vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 The length of the prefix and suffix is not directly proportional to the quality of the chatbot's conversation.

-In most cases, an Enhanced Prompt within a few sentences can bring a qualitative improvement to the chatbot's ability.
+In most cases, Enhanced Prompt within a few sentences can bring a qualitative improvement to the chatbot's ability.

-However, a too long Enhanced Prompt may make it difficult for the chatbot to capture the user's real output, resulting in a decline in quality.
+However, too long Enhanced Prompt may make it difficult for the chatbot to capture the user's real output, resulting in a decrease in quality.

 <figure><img src="../../.gitbook/assets/用户教育示意图-6.png" alt=""><figcaption></figcaption></figure>